tylerlmz1/tylerlmz1.github.io/_posts/2020-05-15-Password-management.md

 **5. Setup Syncthing**

-Install Syncthing on [Linux and Android](https://syncthing.net/downloads/), set it up to sync your password folder to your phone.
+[Install Syncthing](https://syncthing.net/downloads/) on Linux and Android set it up to sync your password folder to your phone.

 **6. Setup OpenKeychain**

 1. Install [OpenKeychain](https://play.google.com/store/apps/details?id=org.sufficientlysecure.keychain&hl=en) Android app on your phone

-2. export your private key from Linux
+2. export your PGP private key from Linux
   ```
-  $ gpg --export-secret-keys --armor user-id > privkey.asc
+  $ gpg --export-secret-keys --armor youremail@provider.com > privkey.asc
   ```

-3. Transfer the file to your Android phone
+3. Transfer the file to your Android phone (for example through wire)
-4. Import the key file from the `OpenKeychain` app
+4. Import the key file into `OpenKeychain` app

 **7. Try decrypting your files on Android**